Kaffir Lime Grower and Distributor Kaffir Produce Kaffir Lime Grower and Distributor

 **PLEASE NOTE WE NO LONGER SHIP PLANTS OUTSIDE THE UK

-Lemon Plant Care and Maintenance
+Lemon Plant Care Tips

 The trees should be fed weekly when in growth with a citrus fertiliser (high in trace elements).
 Use Summer formulation from March to September inclusive, and the Winter formulation fortnightly throughout the rest of the year.